Do you want to prevent WordPress from generating additional image sizes?

 For example, you might choose to delete all the thumbnail sizes.

 We hope this tutorial helped you learn how to prevent WordPress from generating image sizes.
-You may also want to see our WordPress tutorials on how to create a landing page with WordPress and choose the best WordPress image compression plugins.
+You may also want to see our WordPress tutorials on how to create a landing page with WordPress and our expert picks for the best WordPress image compression plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.